NathStevenard/ISOWmodelling/README.md

 ## Outputs

-    Performances: metrics related to the cross-validation
+    ./outputs/performances.csv: metrics related to the cross-validation

-    ISOW_modeled: predicted ISOW strength over the 0-800,000 year period (percentiles)
+    ./outputs/ISOW_modeled.csv: predicted ISOW strength over the 0-800,000 year period (percentiles)

-    SHAP_values: SHAP (Lundberg & Lee, 2017) time series for each features
+    ./outputs/SHAP_values.csv: SHAP (Lundberg & Lee, 2017) time series for each features

-    Figures: figures associated with the plot functions
+    ./Figures/: all your figures saved in .png

 ---